Top Things to Do in Toronto This Winter!

 Campo presents a fun twist on the food hall.
 Fusing Spain’s food and culture, it’s a one stop shop for a myriad of Spanish delights.
 Simultaneously, the space is a grab-and-go counter, specialty grocer, bakery, juice shop, retail store, full-service bar, and exquisite restaurant, Labora, where meals are carefully crafted with ingredients imported from Spain. website

 And of course, while you’re downtown, its worth taking a peek at the destinations that Toronto’s known for.
 Try the iconic peameal bacon sandwich from Carousel Bakery as you shop around for local meat an cheese in the St. Lawrence Market.
 Just nearby is the Distillery District.
 Head over to discover a pedestrian village full of art, culture and history – you can read our guide here.
 Or, dive into the Ripley’s Aquarium and walk through the Dangerous Lagoon where sharks and rays swim over your head.
 You might even want to… visit the CN Tower!
 Test your fear factor on its newest adventure: the EdgeWalk.
 Here’s our complete list of the best attractions, they’re not just for tourists, we promise!

-If you’re looking for more things to do in Toronto, check out these top downtown restaurants, get a little bit of guidance from a walking tour, and take a look at our list of guides for even more inspiration!
+If you’re looking for more things to do in Toronto, check out these top downtown restaurants.
+Or, get a little bit of guidance from a walking tour.
+Take a look at our list of guides for even more inspiration!